5 Days Hong Kong Itinerary For First-Time Visitors

 From vibrant traditional markets brimming with local energy to awe-inspiring skylines that never fail to captivate, and unique streets that unveil a new story every time, there’s something for everyone in this city.

-I’ve created this flow based on my stay at the Eaton Hotel Hong Kong on Nathan Road.
+This itinerary is based on my stay at the Eaton Hotel Hong Kong on Nathan Road.
 If you are staying elsewhere, use Google Maps to navigate your way—it works very well here!

 Not sure which hotel to book?
 Here is the list of hotels I’ve stayed in Hong Kong:

-Day 1: Tsim Tsa Shui & Kowloon
+Day 1: Tsim Sha Tsui & Kowloon

 Kowloon Walled City Park